objekx/objecx-ui/README.md

 License

-Velin UI is released under the GNU General Public License.
+Objecx UI is released under the GNU General Public License.
 You are free to use it in personal and commercial projects.
 Thank You,
-The Velin Guy, not team.
+The Objecx Guy, not team.